20ghrrdll/CS108/README.md

 A page to view all friends.
 On this page a users friends are listed as well as any pending friend requests.
 In addition to this, users can also search for friends here by username.

 ###Messages
-Here users can view all the messages they have recieved.
+Here users can view all the messages they have received.
 Messages are challenges or notes, to which they can accept/reply/ignore.
 They can also send a message to any of their friends here.

 ###Admin Portal
 This is where admins are able to perform all of the actions outlined in the administration section above.

 #Extensions
-- ### Improved error handling for faulty login, account creation,searching for non existing user, and malformed inputs
+###Improved error handling for faulty login, account creation, searching for non existing user, and malformed inputs
-- ### Quiz review and rating system here we allow users to "Rate" a quiz.
+###Quiz review and rating system
+    here we allow users to "Rate" a quiz.
 We use a 5 star rating system.
 They are also able to leave comments along with their rating. these reviews show up on the quiz summary page
-- ### Administration
-- ### Achievements
+###Administration
+###Achievements
  achievements include
     - Perfect Score
     - 10 friends